sarahkelly-sn/sarahkelly-sn/README.md

   <h2>Welcome to my GitHub profile!</h2>
 </div>

-## About Me

 My name is Sarah, I'm from Belo Horizonte, and I currently work as a Data Analyst.

-The purpose of this profile is for you to get to know me a little better and for me to share what I've learned and continue to learn every day.
+This profile offers a glimpse into my journey, sharing what I've learned and continue to explore daily.
 I encourage you to do the same!

 ## Tools

 <div align="Center">